Varshaa-Selva/Varshaa--6396674-Cognizant-fse/Notes/Solid_and_design_patterns.md

-# SOLID Principles & Design Patterns (Java)
+# Week 1 – SOLID Principles and Design Patterns

-## What & Why?

-- SOLID = 5 design principles for writing clean, maintainable, scalable OOP code.
-- Design Patterns = Reusable solutions to common software design problems.

 ---

-## SOLID Principles

-### Single Responsibility Principle (SRP)
-- A class should have only one reason to change.
-- ➤ One class = One job.

-### Open/Closed Principle (OCP)
-- Classes should be open for extension, but closed for modification.
-- ➤ Use inheritance or interfaces to add behavior.

-### Liskov Substitution Principle (LSP)
-- Child classes should be substitutable for parent classes without breaking functionality.

-### Interface Segregation Principle (ISP)
-- Don’t force classes to implement methods they don’t use.
-- ➤ Prefer small, role-specific interfaces.

-### Dependency Inversion Principle (DIP)
-- High-level modules should depend on abstractions, not concrete implementations.
+## 1. What are Design Patterns?

+Design patterns are reusable solutions to common problems in software design.
+They represent best practices used by experienced developers to solve recurring problems.

+**Why use design patterns:**
+- Improve code maintainability and reusability
+- Simplify debugging and testing
+- Promote clean architecture and modular design
+- Provide common terminology for team discussions

 ---

-## Common Design Patterns

-### Creational Patterns
-- **Singleton** – One instance, global access.
-- **Factory Method** – Create objects without exposing the instantiation logic.
-- **Builder** – Construct complex objects step by step.

-### Structural Patterns
-- **Adapter** – Make incompatible interfaces work together.
-- **Decorator** – Add behavior to objects dynamically.
-- **Proxy** – Control access to another object.

-### Behavioral Patterns
-- **Observer** – One-to-many dependency updates automatically.
-- **Strategy** – Define interchangeable algorithms.
-- **Command** – Encapsulate requests as objects.
+## 2. SOLID Principles of Object-Oriented Programming

+SOLID is an acronym for five design principles intended to improve software structure and maintainability.

+### 2.1 Single Responsibility Principle (SRP)

+A class should have only one reason to change.
+It should do only one job.

+**Example:**
+Separate `Book` and `BookPrinter` classes instead of handling both logic and printing in one.

 ---

+### 2.2 Open-Closed Principle (OCP)

+Software entities should be open for extension but closed for modification.

+**Key idea:**
+Extend functionality using inheritance or interfaces, without modifying existing code.

+---

+### 2.3 Liskov Substitution Principle (LSP)

+Subtypes should be substitutable for their base types without altering the correctness of the program.

+**Key point:**
+Child classes should not throw unexpected exceptions or break functionality when used in place of the parent class.

+---

+### 2.4 Interface Segregation Principle (ISP)

+Clients should not be forced to implement interfaces they do not use.

+**Solution:**
+Break large interfaces into smaller, more specific ones.

+---

+### 2.5 Dependency Inversion Principle (DIP)

+High-level modules should not depend on low-level modules.
+Both should depend on abstractions.

+**How to implement:**
+- Use interfaces
+- Use dependency injection (constructor, setter, or framework)

+---

+## 3. Commonly Used Design Patterns (GoF – Gang of Four)

+#### Singleton Pattern

+- Ensures only one instance of a class exists.
+- Used for logging, configuration, caching.

+#### Factory Method Pattern

+- Defines an interface for creating an object but lets subclasses decide which class to instantiate.
+- Supports open/closed principle.

+#### Builder Pattern

+- Builds complex objects step-by-step.
+- Allows different representations of an object using the same construction logic.

+---

+### 3.2 Structural Patterns

+#### Adapter Pattern

+- Converts the interface of a class into another interface clients expect.
+- Helps incompatible interfaces work together.

+#### Decorator Pattern

+- Adds new behavior to an object dynamically without altering its structure.
+- Alternative to subclassing.

+#### Proxy Pattern

+- Provides a placeholder for another object to control access, reduce cost, or add logging/security.

+---

+### 3.3 Behavioral Patterns

+#### Observer Pattern

+- Defines a one-to-many dependency.
+- When the subject changes, all observers are notified automatically.

+**Example**:
+UI event listeners, stock price updates.

+#### Strategy Pattern

+- Defines a family of interchangeable algorithms.
+- Enables selecting algorithms at runtime.

+**Example**:
+Different payment strategies: CreditCard, UPI, PayPal.

+#### Command Pattern

+- Encapsulates a request as an object.
+- Allows parameterizing actions, queuing them, and implementing undo/redo.

+**Example**:
+Remote control commands, menu actions.

+---

-## Architectural Patterns
+## 4. Architectural Patterns

-- **MVC (Model-View-Controller)** – Separate business logic, UI, and control flow.
-- **Dependency Injection** – Inject dependencies (like services) via constructor/setters.
+### Model-View-Controller (MVC)

+- **Model**: Handles data and business logic.
+- **View**: Displays data to the user.
+- **Controller**: Accepts user input, updates model and view.

+Encourages separation of concerns and easier testing.

+### Dependency Injection (DI)

+- A technique where an object receives other objects it depends on.
+- Reduces tight coupling and makes code more testable.

+**Example**:
+Injecting service classes into controllers via constructor or annotations.